Nexus Letters all 50 States!

 It does not address causation versus aggravation.

-For secondary service connection, a letter should clarify whether the service-connected condition caused the claimed condition, aggravated it, or both.
-If aggravation is being argued, the letter should explain how the condition worsened beyond its expected natural progression.
+For secondary service connection, a nexus letter should clarify whether the service-connected condition caused the claimed condition, aggravated it, or both.
+If aggravation is being argued, the letter should provide a medical opinion explaining how the condition worsened beyond its expected natural progression in relation to VA claims.

 Discuss Whether You Should File a Secondary Claim or an Aggravation Claim